 “What’s unusual about that?”

-“All yard personnel have a top secret clearance.
-We’ve never been restricted access to any of the enclosed docks unless there was something going on that was way above our pay grade.”
+“All yard personnel have a Top Secret clearance.
+We’ve never had our access restricted with any of the enclosed docks unless there was something going on that was way above our pay grade.”

 “Keep that to yourself also, Chief.
 Although the crew of the Koshi knows much more than the yard crews at either Lorense-Three or Lorense-Four, all of this has to be kept quiet until it’s time to reveal it to the public.”